 Businesses change, as our own example proves.

-They move to a new location, or have their website redesigned, or redefine their target market.
+They move or add a new location, or have their website redesigned, or redefine their target market.

-Some of the most common questions we get asked here at Front Page SEO revolve around changes to the business – for example, to their website, website hosting, or even their physical address – and whether they will have a negative impact on their visibility in search engine results.
+Some of the most common questions we get asked here at Front Page SEO revolve around changes to the business – for example, a new website design, website hosting, or even their physical address – and whether they will have a negative impact on their visibility in search engine results.
 Will they lose those precious clicks and clients?!

 How Is Change Likely to Affect your SEO?

 So let’s look at each of these common scenarios in turn.

 I’m changing website hosts – will this affect my SEO?